hazihazboy123/replit-app/replit.md

 Font preference: Arial Greek font (reverted from Courier).
 Clinical vignette formatting: Line spacing of at least 1.25 for improved readability.
 Background styling: Keep blue backgrounds for vignettes and golden backgrounds for mnemonics.
-Text highlighting: Red (#d32f2f) for front/back cards and correct answers, dark blue (#1e3a8a) for vignette text contrast.
+Text highlighting: Red (#d32f2f) for ALL content (front/back cards, vignette text, and correct answers).
 Pink highlighting: Orange/gold (#e65100) for mnemonics to match mnemonic section colors.
 Answer formatting: A, B, C, D, E choices on separate lines with highlighting only on correct answers.
+Highlighting preference: No blue borders or blue text - use red highlighting consistently across all sections.
 ```

 ### Notes for Development